plebianstribe/RLPromptV2/README.md

 ## Code Release
 Currently, the code is withheld while a extension of the main paper is under anonymous peer review.
-If interested to obtain a copy of the code, submit a request here [here]().
+If interested to obtain a copy of the code, submit a request [here](https://forms.gle/mTY1AaX4RhMzUHm1A).
 We will release the code shortly once the review process is over.

 ## References